10up/wpacceptance/docs/index.md

 * `environment_instructions` - Instructions for creating environment to test against.
 If the `run` command is executed without the `--local` flag, these instructions will be used to create the environment assuming no `snapshot_id` is set.
 Supported instructions are documented in [WP Instructions](https://github.com/10up/wpinstructions).
 * `project_path` - Absolute path to your `wpacceptance.json` directory where the path to your WP directory is `%WP_ROOT%`.
 This should like something like `%WP_ROOT%/wp-content`.
 This property is required when using environment instructions.
 * `snapshot_id` - "Primary" snapshot to test against.
 If the `run` command is executed without the `--local` flag, this snapshot ID will be used (if no `environment_instructions` are defined).
 * `exclude` - WP Acceptance copys all the files in your repository into the snapshot for testing.
 There may be directories you want to include to speed things up e.g. `node_modules` and `vendor`.
-Should be relative `wp_assure.json` or use variable `%REPO_ROOT%` to make absolute.
+Should be relative `wpacceptance.json`.
 * `enforce_clean_db` - If set to `true`, a "clean" DB will be used for each test in the suite. "clean" means the untampered DB from the snapshot.
 * `disable_clean_db` - Will force WP Snapshots to disable "clean" DB functionality.
 By default, a clean DB is created even if `enforce_clean_db` is false since there is a test method for refreshing the DB.
 * `bootstrap` - Path to bootstrap file.
 This file will be executed before test execution begins.
 Should be relative to `wpacceptance.json`.